daipozhi/Purpose-AI/README.md

         (if you make grammar database by human separated text, don't need this step.)

-        after this step accuracy will be about 97%
+        after this step , I estimate accuracy will be about 97%

         source code: